 Inputs: Every bitSnap input must have a series 10K current limiting resistor on the SIG line (see Figure 2).

-Inputs: Every bitSnap input must have a shunt TVS diode (see Figure 2).
+Inputs: Every bitSnap input must have a shunt TVS diode, or equivalent ESD countermeasures (see Figure 2).

 Inputs: Floating bitSnap inputs are not permitted.
 For this reason, every input needs to have a pull-down, pull-up, or reference network.
-To maintain high input impedance, this network must be greater or equal to 1 megOhm.
-In most cases, this will consist of a single 1meg pull-down resistor, which keeps the input at ground potential if the input is not connected.
-The second most common configuration will have a 1meg pull-up.
+To maintain high input impedance, this network must usually be greater or equal to 1 M. In most cases, this will consist of a single 1 M pull-down resistor, which keeps the input at ground potential if the input is not connected.
+The second most common configuration will have a 1 M pull-up.

 Preferred Parts. littleBits recommends the use of specific part numbers for typical functions such as opamps, switches, potentiometers, and others.
 A list of these preferred parts can be found in libraries/lbPreferredParts.xlsx